yhtml5/yhtml5-seed/README.md

 ### Technology stack

 There are some Thchnology stack to deveolepmTent webapp:

+We development **app-angular** first, and then deploy deploy to others

 ####